 On the other hand . . .

-However, sometimes coping is strongly focused on trying not to face the reality and a person relies mostly on avoidant coping and using it for a long period of time without other strategies.
-This can make it harder for a person to learn to live with a loss..
-In fact, a high score on avoidance of reminders of the loss is associated with difficulties in social, work, and daily functioning.
+But sometimes coping is focused on trying not to face the reality of a death and a person uses avoidant coping for a long time without other strategies.
+This can make it harder for a person to learn to live with a loss.
+In fact, avoidance of reminders of the loss is associated with difficulties in social, work, and daily functioning.
 A high level of avoidant coping following bereavement has also been associated with increased hopelessness and reduced optimism, and higher levels of grief, PTSD, mental distress, and depression.

-Therefore, it’s important to acknowledge the reality of the loss and associated feelings of grief and learn how to accept the reality and handle the emotional pain and to minimize long-term avoidant coping.
+That's why it’s important to minimize long-term avoidant coping by acknowledging and accepting the reality of the loss and learning how to handle the emotional pain and feelings of grief.